farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 So that `compiler phase` of this code is finished.
 And what we are left with is a plan for all the buckets and all the marbles.
 We've accounted for all the `scopes` that exist and where all the `identifiers` fit into all of those.
 Including references to them like on line 10, we know what color marble that is.

 Now it's important to note that when we `execute` the code, there's no more declarations for anything.
 All the `vars` are gone, essentially, because we don't need to declare anything anymore.
-We already know what that's gonna do, because we figured that stuff out at `compile time`.
+We already know what that's gonna do, because we figured that stuff out at `compile-time`.

 > In the `compiler phase` we create a plan for all the `scopes` that exist and where all the `identifiers` fit into all of those `scopes`.
 Including references `identifiers`.
 >
 > That is then handed over as part of the `execution` plan so that the `virtual machine` (the `JavaScript engine`), can run this code.
 >
-> And when we `execute` the code, there's no more declarations for anything, because we figured that stuff out at `compile time`.
+> And when we `execute` the code, there's no more declarations for anything, because we figured that stuff out at `compile-time`.

 **It is very important to know:**

-> In a `lexically scoped language` (like JavaScript), all of the `scopes` (`lexical scopes`) and `identifiers`, that's all determined at `compile time`.
-It's not determined at `run time`.
-It is used at `run time`, but it is determined at `compile time`.
+> In a `lexically scoped language` (like JavaScript), all of the `scopes` (`lexical scopes`) and `identifiers`, that's all determined at `compile-time`.
+It's not determined at `run-time`.
+It is used at `run-time`, but it is determined at `compile-time`.

 And why that matters is, that allows the engine to much more efficiently optimize, because everything is known and it's fixed.
-Nothing during the `run time` can determine that this marble is no longer red, now it's blue.
+Nothing during the `run-time` can determine that this marble is no longer red, now it's blue.
 Once we've processed through, we already know what color marble it is and we're done with that discussion.

 > This means the decisions that we've made about `scope` are author time decisions.
 > When we write a `function` or put a `variable` here, it means that `variable` is always gonna be that color marble (inside that `scope`).